Passwords can be written as plain text in SQL statements such as

 slow query log, and binary log.
 Rewriting does not apply to

 mysql.user system table that refer to literal

 passwords are logged as is, so you should avoid such statements.

 (Direct modification of grant tables is discouraged, anyway.)

 For the general query log, password rewriting can be suppressed

 by starting the server with the

-be useful for diagnostic purposes, to see the exact text of
+diagnostic purposes, it may be useful to see the exact text of

-in the master info repository, which can be either a file or a
+source info repository, which can be either a file or a table

-repository can be accessed only by the database administrator.
+can be accessed only by the database administrator.
 An